Select your default language

 The more visual the picture is for the player, the more feedback will be understandable to correct and learn.
 This is one of the most important things the video does for athletes.
 If an athlete does not know what he is doing, then he can't effectively make adjustments or improvements.
 Using video clearly shows players exactly what they are doing wrong and makes it easier to make corrections.
 When an athlete sees himself on video while receiving an explanation of his mechanics, the whole picture of what he needs to do will become clearer.

-Robb Tallas from CoachThem
+Written by Robb Tallas and the CoachThem Team

 At CoachThem, we are always excited to share firsthand experiences and insights from our team members.
 In this blog, Mitch recounts his unforgettable journey at an NHL development camp, offering a unique glimpse into the drills and skills that shape future hockey stars.